MASTER OF ARTS IN BUDDHIST SPIRITUAL CARE

 • Soto Zen Buddhist Studies second course fulfills UWest REL641 Topics in Buddhist Studies or MDIV670 Spiritual Leadership or BMIN620 Engaged Compassion

-Learn more & apply to Foundations »
+Learn more and apply to Foundations in Contemplative Care here.

 Streamlined admission and application for MABSC includes:

-• The undergraduate gpa requirement is waived for NYZC Foundations graduates for admission to the MABSC.
+• The undergraduate gpa requirement for admission to MABSC is waived for NYZC Foundations graduates and current Foundations students.
 General applicants to the MABSC program are required to have earned a bachelor’s degree from an accredited college or university, or an equivalent degree issued by a recognized international institution with a cumulative gpa of 3.00 or higher.

-• The Application Interview is waived for NYZC Foundations graduates.
-Application to UWest’s MABSC program is completed online through UWest.
+Application to UWest’s MABSC program is completed online through UWest

 Take the first step